Using HTTP cookies

 - Session management

 Cookies were once used for general client-side storage.
-While this was legitimate when they were the only way to store data on the client, it is now recommended to use modern storage APIs.
+While this made sense when they were the only way to store data on the client, modern storage APIs are now recommended.
 Cookies are sent with every request, so they can worsen performance (especially for mobile data connections).
 Modern APIs for client storage are the Web Storage API (

 sessionStorage) and IndexedDB.